C2SM/git-course/advanced/slides/slides.md

   - `pre-commit` runs on every single commit - must finish in well under a second or people start using `--no-verify` reflexively
   - Slow checks belong in `pre-push` or in CI
 - Live example: this course repository has a `pre-commit` hook in `.githooks/` - showing a real one beats describing it
-- Good realistic uses: block a commit containing an API key, keep notebooks free of output cells, enforce a commit message convention
+- Good realistic uses: block a commit containing an API key, keep Jupyter notebooks free of output cells, enforce a commit message convention
 -->

 ---